pedroafreitas/pontosNaWeb/Catalog/notes.md

 ![alt text](./img/1.png)

-This is only my studing repo.
-I do not own this content.

 * Data Transfer Object: "an object that carries data between processes in order to reduce the number of method calls.